From debt thesis

 Generate the portfolio signal

 The result is a daily portfolio signal: exact asset weights, updated as the macro environment evolves.
-No discretionary overrides, no narrative bias — just a systematic translation of macro data into portfolio positioning.
+No discretionary overrides, no narrative bias — just a systematic translation of the debt thesis and macro data into portfolio positioning.

 See the system in action